Evaluating LLM performance without ground truth using an LLM judge¶

 1. Carefully read the movie description.

 2. Determine your own classification of the genre for the movie.
-Do not rely on the LLM's answer since it may be incorrect.
-Do not rely on individual words to identify the genre; read the whole description to identify the genre.
+Do not rely on the base model answer since it may be incorrect.

-4. Provide your evaluation as 'correct' or 'incorrect'.
+5. Provide your evaluation as 'correct' or 'incorrect'.

 Evaluation Criteria: